 Where does the name Spinning Numbers come from?

-DC circuit analysis
+Basic circuit analysis

-Circuits with capacitors and inductors change with time.
-The natural and forced response of RC, RL, and RLC circuits.
+Natural and forced response of RC, RL, and RLC circuits.
 This is where we start to use calculus.

 AC circuit analysis